ChainWaveLabs/ChainWave-Blockchain-Prototype/README.md

 Flask is used as the API endpoint mapping to our Python functions

+## Install & Run
+- Prereqs: python 3.7, pipenv, and Postman
+- ```pipenv install```
+- ```python Blockchain.py``
+- Import the "Blockchain Python..." postman collection json file
+- Explore the postman collection for potential actions.
+Remember you must mine to see new tx's

 Credit to [Daniel van Flymen](http://twitter.com/van_flymen) for his great overview "Learn Blockchains by Building One", which is the basis of this project.